location unknown: Minorsky A

 Ofir Haim

-The transcription and translation have been taken from a previous publication (see Publications)
+The transcription and translation have been revised from a previous publication (see Publications)

 See 'How to Cite'

-Images of this Text displayed on this web page are provided by Private Collection.
+Images of this Text displayed on this web page are provided by location unknown.

-If you wish to reproduce these images please contact Private Collection.
+If you wish to reproduce these images please contact location unknown.

 Contact